Chapter 27:

 "Fine."

-While I held up the phone, Ayaka struck a pose.
-She was leaning an elbow on the armrest of the bench while resting her chin on her hand.
-All the while, she looked off wistfully into the distance.
+While I held up the phone, Taiyori struck a pose, leaning her elbow on the bench's armrest and resting her chin on her hand.
+She gazed off wistfully into the distance, her expression serene.

-Before I could press the button to take the photo, my hands froze.
+But before I could press the button, my hands froze.
 Slowly, I lowered the phone.

 "Hey.
 Have you taken it yet?" she turned over and groaned.
 "My arms are getting tired."